 So I appeal to Senator Cornyn and others on the Republican committee to reinstate.

-Well, it's actually not Senator Corning's job, but uh it was Senator Corny, uh, he he he also put out a press release explaining who this Stephen Doojak was.
+He also put out a press release explaining who this Stephen Dujak was.

-I would appeal to Senator Leahy, because he's the ranking Democrat on the committee.
+I would appeal to Senator Leahy because he's the ranking Democrat on the committee.

-So I would like to appeal personally, in the spirit of goodwill, sportsmanship, and patriotism, reaching out across the aisle, in the interest of a fair hearing, and uh in a full illumination of the ideas.
+So I would like to appeal personally in the spirit of goodwill, sportsmanship, and patriotism, reaching out across the aisle in the interest of a fair hearing and a full illumination of the ideas to reinstate Stephen R. Dujak to the panel witness list yet to come in the hearings of Samuel Alito, nominated to be an Associate Justice of the U.S. Supreme Court.

-Tim in Waukeshaw, Wisconsin.
+Tim in Waukesha, Wisconsin.

 Hello, sir.